gizemny/100-days-of-code/log.md

 **Link to work**:
 [Codepen](http://codepen.io/gizemist/pen/LWPEyN)

-### Day 35: April 3, 2017
+### Day 35: March 7, 2017
 **Today's Progress**:
-Watching tuts and building out stuff.
-Adding more functionality to codepen momentum app.
+[retro] According to twitter, I tried making a CSS pizza

 **Thoughts:**
+I think this is the last thing I worked on before I dropped the pizza.

+**Link to work**:

+### Day 36: April 3, 2017
+**Today's Progress**:
+Watching tuts and experimenting on codepen.

+**Thoughts:**
+Need to focus on design and reading more than coding right now.
-Experimentation on Codepen and working through FCC, while watching front end masters, coursera and more.
-I should get started on my website - good project
+Working through FCC, while watching tuts and courses.
+Attention level is at 0.
+I should work on my website.

 **Link to work**: